*You can view a PDF copy of the 2023-2024 Shaker High School Course Catalog here.

 Academic Intervention Services (AIS)

 Shaker High School has developed an AIS plan consistent with NYS regulations.
 Students are provided AIS services if they have not yet passed a Regents exam required for graduation (CC English, Living Environment, Global History, US History, CC Algebra); have scored a level 1 or 2 on the ELA, Math, or Science NYS Eighth Grade Assessments; or have failed a midterm exam in a course leading to a Regents exam needed for graduation.
 Placement in AIS will be made with the approval of department supervisors, counselors, principals and AIS coordinators.
-Participation in AIS is mandatory for students who meet the above criteria.

 Summer Study and August Regents Exam